Garrett Jacobs Mansion: Construction and expansion

 To begin reconstruction they purchased the row house next door.
 They desired a new façade done in the style of New York brownstones and a new entrance that added a portico.
 The portico plan provoked the consternation of neighbor Henry Janes who sued to prohibit its construction, asserting that it blocked his light and air and impaired his view of the monument.
 While initially Janes was successful in his suit, the Garretts ultimately prevailed.
 On April 9, 1886, the Circuit Court of Baltimore reversed the degree, and the portico was constructed.
 Eventually the Janes residence would become part of the 11 Mt.
 Vernon property; the owners would discover they needed it for light and air for their Tiffany windows.

 White's reconstruction included many essentials required by the Garretts.
 Mary Garrett, who took major responsibility for the project, asserted many definite ideas about design and details.
 She insisted on arches and columns.
-She required space for her Belgian Tapestries.
-She wanted a carved wood vestibule, Tiffany windows, and a courtyard.
+She required space for her Belgian tapestries and wanted a carved wood vestibule, as well as Tiffany windows, and a courtyard.
 All of the plans submitted by White required many revisions and discussions.
-Given her requirements, Stanford White initiated several extraordinarily beautiful details including the spiral staircase, the entrance fireplace with inglenooks, the hanging Venetian lamp.
+Given her demands, Stanford White initiated several extraordinarily beautiful details including the spiral staircase, the entrance fireplace with inglenooks, and the hanging Venetian lamp.
 He also designed the family dining room in Renaissance style, featuring tapestries on the walls, elaborately carved cabinets, painted black to suggest ebony.
 All of the downstairs rooms opened onto a courtyard of exotic plants, a parrot, and a monkey.
 White both designed spaces and traveled around Europe purchasing special objects to offer his clients to enhance the designs he created.
 The Garretts purchased many of the pieces he suggested.

 During this phase of construction, many important artisans and artists of the day provided details that embellished the magnificent space.
 Some of them included the famous Herter Brothers of New York, furniture and interior wood design specialists, responsible for the carved vestibule panels, decorative work, and staircase that rises from the vestibule.
 Tiffany provided large stained glass windows and the skylight at the top of the stairs.
 Gilded Age artist Thomas Dewey created large frescos on canvas for the ballroom.
 Other important artisans included Bartlett and Haywood of Baltimore providing decorative iron work, John Cabus designing built-in cabinets.
 Pasquale Aeschlimann created and laid the mosaic tiles.
 John Stack and Son contributed the leaded glass windows and lighting.
 P. Harmon Hiss of Baltimore worked on interior design and wood work.
 Mrs. Garrett employed Fred Steinmetz as her full-time interior decorator and furniture upholster.